 Our 2020 Plant Sale took place “remotely” because of coronavirus.
 With garden centres and nurseries closed, Wellow villagers have grown and donated an amazing 1,700 plants, covering 102 different types of plant.
 Here is a photo of Rob in his garage, sorting out the donations!

 The plants were sorted into orders previously submitted from Rob’s catalogue.
-The full list of all plants that were available can be found by clicking here Plant-Sale-2020-catalogue 6 May

 We focused on vegetables and annuals this year, but there were also some herbs, fruit, biennials, perennials and shrubs.